WTFAcademy/WTF-Starknet/docs/1_AA/readme.md

 ![](./img/11.png)

-6. Remember that you have to deposit tokens in your wallet if you want to use the mainnet network, in order to activate the smart contract account.
+6. Remember that you have to deposit tokens in your wallet if you want to use the mainnet network, in order to active the smart contract account.

 ![](./img/12.png)